 With the help of frameworks and tools, as well as scripts, this testing approach speeds up various activities, reduces the human factor, and saves man time.
 With test automation, you will never miss any test cases that need to be checked.

 DeviQA is a team with more than 10 years of experience as a test automation company, and we are ready to offer our customers the best approach on the market.
 To ensure the quality of our software test automation services, you can request a free trial to test your project.

 Why choose DeviQA for test automation

-As a leading company in QA automation testing services, we are focused on long-term cooperation and confident in the superiority of the services we provide to our customers.
+As a leading company in QA automation testing services, we are focused on long-term cooperation and confidence in the superiority of the services we provide to our customers.
 We can confirm the knowledge and skills of our engineers by performing a test task, and we are ready to scale the team at any time.

 design the architecture